"Iron sharpeneth iron; so a man sharpeneth the countenance of his friend" (Proverbs 27:17).

 Need help homeschooling your child with ADHD?
-In this month's "What's on Your Mind," Alpha Omega Publications shows how you can make your day go more smoothly with a practical list of teaching ideas for children with this unique learning style.
+Learn how you can make your day go more smoothly with this practical list of teaching ideas for children with this unique learning style.

 Q: Does anyone have hints that will help an ADHD child focus on school without us medicating him?

 - Dena H., Hazelwood, MO

 A: Homeschooling an ADHD child presents homeschool parents with a unique set of teaching challenges.
 Because these children are highly distractible, it requires homeschool moms and dads to adapt their teaching style to match the child's learning style.
 Along with using unit studies like The Weaver Curriculum, parents of ADHD children may also find homeschool success with these helpful suggestions:

 -Establish a set routine for the day

 -Use visual (tri-fold poster boards) or auditory blinders (earphones)<

 -Don't try to do everything in your homeschool workbook curriculum

 -Give your child a schedule with a checklist for his daily assignments